BenchLabs/bench-technology-handbook/how-we-invest-our-time.md

 > innovate (v.) - "bring in new things, alter established practices", from Latin _innovatus_ "to renew, restore;" also "to change," from _in_- "into" + _novus_ "new".

 Default open: it's cliché to use a dictionary definition in a handbook...99.9% of the time.
-I argue that this one is actually helpful as it illustrates¸ the two possible interpretations of _innovation_: the creation of new things, and the change, renewal, or restoration of existing things.
+I argue that this one is actually helpful as it illustrates the two possible interpretations of _innovation_: the creation of new things, and the change, renewal, or restoration of existing things.

 Our Product Engineering group is concerned primarily with the former interpretation.
 We invest very heavily in creating new technology that we believe can alter the trajectory of our business.
 We have become the most efficient full-service bookkeeping company in the world because of years of innovation, and our efforts in the banking space will further impact our ability to impact people at scale.